docker/docs/content/scout/policy/_index.md

 Policies don't necessarily have to be related to application security and vulnerabilities.
-You can use policies to measure and track other aspects of supply chain management as well, such as base image dependencies and open-source licenses.
+You can use policies to measure and track other aspects of supply chain management as well, such as open-source license usage and base image up-to-dateness.

 ## Default policies